benjamshu/langdev/fizonal/斤丸舌/first-derivative/README.md

 17. <i>yi</i> and <i>wu</i> are simplified to <i>i</i> and <i>u</i>.

-## changes in syntax
+## Changes in syntax: ##

 Modal particles are shifted to the ends of words and some affixes detach, forming proper verbal conjugations.
-Many irregular forms exist, grandfathered in from THE PROTO-LANGUAGE.
+Many irregular forms exist, grandfathered in from PROTO-FIZONAL.

 Some verbs are grammaticalized into dual-function postposition-adverbs, while some nouns are grammaticalized into classifiers.
 Noun phrases now consist of the following:

 1. Zero or more determiners
 2. Zero or one classifiers